 According to some sources, only three of the ten ships in the convoy reached the island.
 The ship finally arrived at Takao, Taiwan, on November 5.
 The POWs were brought up on deck for physicals by Japanese doctors.
 Some were so weak that they had to be pulled from the holds with ropes.
 It was at this time that it was estimated that 200 POWs had died during the trip.
 The POWs were marched down the gang blank and taken ashore that same day.
 The POWs formed detachments of 100 men and marched through Takao.
 The Chinese threw stones at them.
 The POWs were sent to Inrin Temporary which was specifically opened for them.
 Those who were really weak only did light work.
 The healthier POWs were sent to a sugar mill where they were wor

 Tom remained in Taiwan until January 1945.
 The POWs were returned to Takao and boarded the Melbourne Maru which sailed on January 14, 1945.
 After five days at sea, the ship arrived at Moji, Japan, on January 23, 1945.
 From Moji, the POW detachment rode a train to Osaka #5-D. which was also known as Maruyama or Kawasaki 5-D. Little is known about the camp, but the POWs worked at Kawasaki Jukogyo Kansen Koba which was a heavy industry and shipyard located at Higashi Kawasaki-cho, Hyogo-ku, Kobe City, where they built ships and transported materials.

 The camp was closed on May 11, 1945, and the American and Australian POWs were sent to Sendai #7 arriving at the camp on May 14.
 The camp was already occupied by Dutch POWs.
-The POWs in the camp did not have adequate clothing, food, and heat.
+The POWs in the camp did not have adequate clothing, food, or heat.
 When the POWs arrived, they were issued one shirt, one pair of underwear, and short and long trousers.
 They also received a work uniform made from wood pulp which was very thin, headgear, and a pair of cotton gloves that lasted about two weeks.
 Their shoes were taken away from them and they received a pair of grass shoes and leggings.
 They also had to turn in to the Japanese the clothing they wore when they arrived at the camp.